Lexi4eg/Lexi4eg/README.md

 <!-- About Me -->
 <p align="center">
   <br>
-  Hi, I'm [Your Name], and I'm passionate about [Your Interests].
-I'm currently working as a [Your Job Title] in [Your Current Company].
+  Hi, I'm Felix , and I'm passionate about new Technologies and Machine Learning.
+I currently go to School at HTL in Graz .
 I love coding and learning new technologies, and I'm always looking for exciting projects to work on.
-You can find some of my work below!
   <br>
 </p>